 For brands with a strong visual identity or products that benefit from being seen in action, Facebook Ads offer a creative outlet that can lead to high engagement rates.

-When deciding between Facebook and Google Ads, the best choice depends on your business goals.
+When deciding between Facebook vs Google Ads, the best choice depends on your business goals.
 If you’re aiming to capture customers who are actively searching for your products or services, Google Ads is likely your best bet.
 Its precision targeting and intent-based approach allow you to reach people ready to make a decision.

 On the other hand, if you want to raise brand awareness, engage with a specific audience, or show off visually appealing products, Facebook Ads may be the right platform for you.
 Its discovery-based strategy allows you to get creative and reach potential customers who might not even know they need what you’re offering.